kaiaai/voron2_top_hat/README.md

 you are using for your setup.
 I do recommend using PTFE and CAN bus.
 - re-affix the see-through sheet top the top hat's 2020 "extrusions".
 Be careful not to damage the "extrusions" plastic.
+- edit your `printer.cfg` to update the max Z position

 ## Choice of exhaust covers or filter
 These are just suggestions.